 The Sport Club Council (SCC) was created through a Resolution of the 35th Student Senate in the Spring Semester of 2003.
-The SCC was created as an agency of the Student Government Association (SGA) to provide funding, training, facilities, and other administrative services to all eligible sport clubs that are members of the agency.
+The SCC was created as an agency of the Student Government (SG) to provide funding, training, facilities, and other administrative services to all eligible sport clubs that are members of the agency.
 Following the creation of the SCC as an agency, the Recreation and Wellness Center (RWC) partnered with the SCC under the programs department of the RWC.
-The RWC Sport Clubs Coordinator also serves as the program advisor to the SCC.
-The Sport Club Council's budget is requested directly from the SGA and the RWC provides facilities, administrative support, and the Sport Club Coordinator.
+The RWC Assistant Director of Sport Clubs also serves as the program advisor to the SCC.
+The Sport Club Council's budget is requested directly from the SG and the RWC provides facilities, administrative support, and the Assistant Director for Sport Clubs and Risk Management.